cakephp/docs/en/plugins.rst

 other class based code, or render views from the plugin.

-You **do** need to load a plugin when you want to access its controllers, webroot assets, or consoole commands.
+You **do** need to load a plugin when you want to access its controllers, webroot assets, or console commands.
 You will also need to load a plugin if the plugin is using a non-conventional namespace.

 .. _plugin-configuration: